realA10001986/Time-Circuits-Display/README.md

 ## Car Setup - Best Practice

+> In the following, default settings are assumed.
+If you, for instance, changed your TCD's hostname, this hostname is to be used instead of _timecircuits_ below.

 #### Network setup

 In a car, the TCD acts as WiFi access point, to which the other props are connected: